Changelog

 • Auto-routing now works for live incoming conversations across page, message, referrer, location, visitor tags, and custom fields when that profile data is available.

-• Proactive messages now support wildcard paths, delays, auto-open behavior, drag-and-drop ordering, and live widget triggering.
+• Contextual messages now support wildcard paths, delays, drag-and-drop ordering, and live peek bubbles from the widget launcher.

 • Routing rules now handle empty tags and incomplete custom-field values more gracefully, so visitor-based automations are less likely to miss.